ianlofs/workwithme.guide-myguide/index.md

 * Not using good microphones in meetings.
 As a remote employee this is super important to me.
 I need to be able to hear you to be able to have a conversation with you.

 ## Career Goals & Future Interests
-* Short term: Continue to support and implement new features for the business intelligence platform at Pantheon.
-I've put a lot of time and energy into this and want it to reach its potential.
+* Short term: Continue to support and implement new features for the Data Platform at CircleCI.
 * Long term: Move into a role where I can have a higher level decision making capacity around the direction of technology in a business while supporting those around me.
 This means a management track in the near term and eventually a Director or VP role in the long term.

 ## Areas for Development